playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/shadows.md

 ![Hard vs soft shadows][2]

-Soft shadows are achieved by performing more samples of the shadowmap on the GPU.
+Soft shadows are achieved by performing more samples of the shadow map on the GPU.
 The algorithm used is called Percentage Closest Filtering or PCF for short.
-This algorithm reads 9 localized samples (a 3 by 3 matrix) from the shadowmap instead of just one as is used for hard shadows.
+This algorithm reads 9 localized samples (a 3 by 3 matrix) from the shadow map instead of just one as is used for hard shadows.

 The shadow sampling type is specified per material and so the option can be found in the Material Editor in the Other section.